A Berry-Esseen bound with applications to vertex degree counts in the Erd\H{o}s-R\'{e}nyi random graph: Introduction

-To describe Theorem \ref{thm:main}, our general result, recall that for a nonnegative random variable $Y$ with finite, nonzero mean $\mu$ we say that $Y^s$ has the $Y$-size bias distribution if \bea E[Yf(Y)]=\mu E[f(Y^s)] \quad \mbox{for all functions $f$ for which these expectations exist.} \ena In employing the size bias version of Stein's method (see \citet{Baldi89}, \citet{Goldstein96} and \citet{Chen10}), the goal is to construct, on the same space as $Y$, a variable $Y^s$ with the $Y$-size bias distribution such that $Y$ and $Y^s$ are close is some sense.
-Previous applications of the size bias coupling technique for obtaining Berry-Esseen bounds by Stein's method, requiring that $|Y^s-Y|$ be bounded, include \citet{Go05}, \citet{Goldstein10} and \citet{GoZh}.
+In employing the size bias version of Stein's method [see \citet {Baldi89}, \mbox{\citet{Goldstein96}} and \citet{Chen10}], the goal is to construct, on the same space as $Y$, a variable $Y^s$ with the $Y$-size bias distribution such that $Y$ and $Y^s$ are close is some sense.
+Previous applications of the size bias coupling technique for obtaining Berry--Esseen bounds by Stein's method, requiring that $|Y^s-Y|$ be bounded, include \citet{Go05}, \citet{Goldstein10} and \citet{GoZh}.